corda/corda/docs/packages.md

 Internal, do not use.
 These APIs and implementations which are currently being revised and are subject to future change.

+# Package net.corda.core.messaging

+Data types used by the Corda messaging layer to manage state of messaging and sessions between nodes.

 # Package net.corda.core.node.services

 Services which run within a Corda node and provide various pieces of functionality such as identity management, transaction storage, etc.